SoftwareAG/c8y-releasenotes/content/release-2024-0/devices-2024-0.md

 <tr>
 <td>Device management</td>
 <td>Issues with the group filter in device grids resulting in empty result lists have been fixed.
-The first matching asset is now correctly shown as filter value.</td>
+The first matching asset is now correctly shown as the filter value.</td>
 <td>DM-2371</td>
 <td>10.18.236.0</td>
 <td>UI</td>